interface360/xh-demystify-mulesoft-mcp/README.md

 ## Scenarios/Use Case:
 ### Scenario 1:
 - As a MuleSoft Designer/Developer/Architect, I want to check the Assets my team created in the Design Center without signing in to Anypoint Platform, navigating to Design Center.
-I want to use an MCP Client like Claude, Cursor or any available tool that can communicate to a MCP server.
+I want to use an MCP Client like Claude or any available tool that can communicate to a MCP server.
 ### Scenario 2:
 - As a MuleSoft Architect, I want to check if I have an API Governance Profile create and ready to use without signing in to Anypoint Platform.
 ### Scenario 2: